ying-teaching/rn/docs/ch02/jsx.md

 ## Rational

 JSX stands for **JavaScript XML**.
-It is a JavaScript syntax extension used to describe UI components.
+It is a JavaScript syntax extension used to describe UI **elements**.
 In Reeact Native, UI is inherently coupled with UI logic such as event handling and state management.
 Therefore JSX consists of declarative UI description and JavaScript code.
 JSX is a syntac sugar for JavaScript code.
 It makes UI description much simpler than pure JavaScript code.
-Using JSX, you can write XML markup inside Javascript, providing you with a superpower to write logic and markup of a component inside a single JSX file.
+Using JSX, you can write XML markup inside Javascript, providing you with a superpower to write logic and markup of an element inside a single JSX file.

 The JSX code, copied from [JSX in Depth](https://reactjs.org/docs/jsx-in-depth.html):